Position: Graph Foundation Models are Already Here: Existing GFMs and Key Designs

-Despite the empirical success achieved by the primitive GFMs, the underlying reasons remain unclear.
-In particular, we investigate the mechanism on the ULTRA~\cite{galkin2023towardsULTRA}, which is a task-specific GFM focusing on the knowledge graph completion~(KGC) task.
-THe KGC task aims to infer the missing triplet~(edge), denoted as $(h, r, t)$, where $r$ is a query relationship, $h$ and $t$ are the head and tail entities, respectively.
+Despite the empirical success achieved by existing GFMs, most of them are inspired by domain/task-specific principles.
+In this section, we aim to illustrate the common design approach using ULTRA~\cite{galkin2023towardsULTRA} as a showcase.

+ULTRA~\cite{galkin2023towardsULTRA} is a task-specific GFM focusing on the knowledge graph completion~(KGC) task.
+The KGC task aims to infer the missing triplet~(edge), denoted as $(h, r, t)$, where $r$ is a query relationship, $h$ and $t$ are the head and tail entities, respectively.
 The KGC model aims to answer the query $(h, r, ?)$ by predicting the tail entity $t$.

 The first reason for its success is to utilize the NBFNet~\cite{zhu2021neuralNBF} backbone model which enables the inductive generalization to new graphs with an expressive relational vocabulary.
 The NBFNet proposes a conditional message passing that can learn the pairwise-node representation conditioned on a head entity node and a query relation.